Sephora confirms opening of first New Zealand store

 "It will definitely stick out," a source told the Herald last month when news of Sephora's first store broke.

 The first New Zealand Sephora store follows further expansion into the Asian markets.
-The retailer currently operates in 12 countries it classifies in the region including Australia, Singapore, Thailand, Hong Kong and Korea.
+The retailer currently operates in 12 countries, and classifies New Zealand as part of its Asia region including Australia, Singapore, Thailand, Hong Kong and Korea.

 Sephora launched its New Zealand e-commerce store at the end of 2015 and has had a local company registered with Companies Office for quite some time.